BobertForever/quadcopter_autonomy/README.md

 	rosrun ardrone_fly wiimoteFly
 ```

-Optionally, you can run the launch file which starts all the nodes necessry for wiimote control:
+Optionally, you can run the launch file which starts all the nodes necessary for wiimote control:
 ```
     roslaunch ardrone_fly ardrone_wiimote_teleop.launch
 ```